brianvarren/the-last-node/wakefield/README.md

-I'll explore the project to create a comprehensive description for you.
-Let me read through the key files to understand what this project is and what it can do.

-[12 tools called]

-Now I have a comprehensive understanding of the project!
-Let me create a detailed README for you:

----

 # Wakefield Synthesizer

 **Wakefield** is a real-time polyphonic synthesizer built in C++ with a terminal-based UI (ncurses).
 It features MIDI input, professional-grade reverb, flexible filtering, and a preset management system.